-• IAS 32 (Amendment) New standard that cl clarifies requirement s for offsetting finance ial assets and financial liabilities.

-IFRIC 21 This is an interpretation of IAS 37, Provisions, Contingent Liabilities and Contingent Assets.
+- IAS 32 (Amendment) New standard that clarifies requirements for offsetting financial assets and financial liabilities. - IAS 36 (Amendment) This amendment addresses the disclosure of information regarding the recoverable amount of impairment assets as the amount is based on fair value less costs of disposal. - IFRIC 21 This is an interpretation of IAS 37, Provisions, Contingent Liabilities and Contingent Assets.
 IAS 37 sets out criteria for the recognition of a liability, one of which is the requirement for the entity to have a present obligation as a result of a past event, known as an obligating event.
 The interpretation clarifies that the obligation event that gives rise to a liability to pay a levy is the activity described in the relevant legislation that triggers the payment of the levy.